Poland in July: tips for making the most of your summer in Poland

 Weather in Poland in July

 July is a month characterized by hot weather and warm nights in Poland.
 The average monthly temperature in July in Poland is 19°C / 66°F, and the average monthly rainfall level is 89 mm.
-July is the warmest month in Poland, also in July, the highest rainfall is recorded.
-There is a Polish proverb about July: “W lipcowym skwarze w Polsce jak na Saharze” (In the heat of July in Poland it is like the Sahara).
+July is the warmest month in Poland, and the highest rainfall is recorded in July.
+There is a Polish proverb about July: “W lipcowym skwarze w Polsce jak na Saharze” (In the heat of July in Poland, it is like the Sahara).

 The name of the month in Polish (lipiec) comes from linden trees blooming at that time (lipa in Polish).